-in the directly physically interpretable category $\QuantMixed$, for which $\iota$ is a causal idempotent as above, is already sufficient to guarantee the rest of this comonoid structure.
+However, we now know that the much weaker concept of a process $l \colon A \to A \otimes L$ in the directly physically interpretable category $\QuantMixed$, for which $\iota$ is a causal idempotent as above, is already sufficient to guarantee the rest of this comonoid structure.
 Hence, one is tempted to deduce that the essential physical structure of C*-algebras is captured by that of a leak.